 Personal information may also be disclosed when we are required to do so by, or under, any act of legislation, by any rule of law, and by court order.
 This may include disclosures to the Child Support Agency, the National Fraud Initiative, the Home Office and to the Courts.

 The types of organisations to whom we may disclose personal information include, but are not limited to:

 - Partner agencies working on crime reduction initiatives,

 - Bodies or individuals working on our behalf such as contractors or survey organisations.

 Sometimes we use other organisations to process personal information on our behalf.
 We will only do this after we have ensured that appropriate controls are in place to ensure the information is only used for a specific purpose, is kept secure and securely destroyed when no longer required.

 How do we handle personal data?

-In order to achieve the purposes described under section 2 we will process personal information in accordance with requirements of the EU GDPR and Data Protection Act 2018.
+In order to achieve the purposes described under section 2 we will process personal information in accordance with requirements of the UK GDPR and Data Protection Act 2018.

 In particular, we will ensure that personal information is handled in accordance with the Data Protection Principles, which require that personal data is:

 - Processed fairly, lawfully and in a transparent manner;